Higher-Page Hodge Theory of Compact Complex Manifolds: Introduction

 \section{Introduction}

 Let $X$ be an $n$-dimensional compact complex manifold.
-Recall the following notion that goes back to Deligne-Griffiths-Morgan-Sullivan [DGMS75] in the form (equivalent to that in [DGMS75]) and with the name given in [Pop14, Definition 1.6].
+Recall the following notion that goes back to Deligne-Griffiths-Morgan-Sullivan [15] in the form (equivalent to that in [15]) and with the name given in [30, Definition 1.6].

 \begin{Def} A compact complex manifold $X$ is said to be a $\partial\bar\partial$-{\bf manifold} if for any $d$-closed {\it pure-type} form $u$ on $X$, the following exactness properties are equivalent: \\